mongodb/docs/source/administration/replica-sets.rst

 Replica Set Administration
 ==========================

-The replica set functionality in MongoDB automates the vast majority of the administrative complexity typically associated with database replication, but there are some deployment and long term administrative requirements that require administrator intervention.
+Replica sets in MongoDB automates the vast majority of the administrative complexity typically associated with database replication.
+Nevertheless, some deployment and long term administrative requirements that require administrator intervention.
 This document provides an overview of these tasks as well as general troubleshooting suggestions.